-$^{^{52}}$ Even in the absence of peer effects, there could be heterogeneity in students' achievements at different schools.
+49Even in the absence of peer effects, there could be heterogeneity in students' achievement at different schools.
 Without student-level private school data, we cannot measure such heterogeneity.
-Our estimates would change considerably if, say, the students leaving private school j were the students who derived the least benefit from that school's quality.
+Our estimates would change considerably if, say, the students leaving private school j were the students who derived the least benefit from that school's instruction.